-General and administrative ("G&A") expenses include the salaries of our six employees, including management.
-Other items included in our G&A expenses are legal and accounting expenses, director fees, stock compensation, travel expenses, insurance, Sarbanes-Oxley ("SOX") compliance expenses and other administrative expenses necessary for an operator of crude oil properties as well as for running a public company.
-For the three months ended May 31, 2020, these expenses decreased \$93,599 or 38.1% to \$152,369 in comparison to \$245,968 for the three months ended May 31, 2019.
-For the three months ended May 31, 2020, we received, as Operator, administrative overhead reimbursement of \$13,322 for the East Slopes Project which was used to directly offset certain employee salaries.
-We are continuing a program of reducing all of our G&A costs wherever possible.
-G&A expenses represented 74.1% and 80.4% of total operating expenses for the three months ended May 31, 2020 and 2019, respectively.
+General and administrative ("G&A") expenses include the salaries of our six full-time employees, including management.
+During the first three months of the prior fiscal year ended February 29, 2020, fifty percent (50%) of certain management salaries were being deferred by the Company.
+However, effective June 1, 2019, the salary deferral program ended and those base salaries were temporarily reduced by half.
+Additionally, director fees are being suspended temporarily.
+Both of these compensation changes were reviewed by the Board of Directors during June 2020 and based on the financial status of the Company it was decided to continue these temporary changes.
+Other items included in our G&A expenses are legal and accounting expenses, investor relations fees, travel expenses, insurance expenses and other administrative expenses necessary for an operator of crude oil properties as well as for running a public company.
+For the nine months ended November 30, 2020, G&A expenses decreased \$117,710 or 21.6% to \$427,345 in comparison to \$545,055 for the nine months ended November 30, 2019.
+We received, as Operator, administrative overhead reimbursement of \$39,965 during the nine months ended November 30, 2020 for the East Slopes Project which was used to directly offset certain employee salaries.
+We are continuing a program of controlling our G&A costs wherever possible.
+G&A expenses represented 70.5% and 75.3% of total operating expenses for the nine months ended November 30, 2020 and 2019, respectively.